All Episodes

 Right, okay.

-I'll be punished snake.
+I'll be punished, Snake.

 Right, okay.

-Most of a billionaire's wealth is in assets and stocks.
+And Arizona Desert Rat says, most a massive eye roll, most of a billionaire's wealth is in assets and stocks.

 Plus, saying that a person's wealth should be taken away comes across as envious and weak.